callumcurtis/sandbox/experiments/introduction-to-rust/book/notes.md

 Rust is strongly typed with type inference.

+## Constants

+- `const` keyword instead of `let`
+- Always immutable (unlike variables)
+- Must be declared with a type annotation (unlike variables)
+- Expression must be determinable at compile-time
+- Can be declared in any scope

+## Mutability

+- By default, all variables are immutable
+- `mut` keyword makes mutable

 ## Primitives

 - Unless otherwise specified, Rust defaults to an `i32`

-## Scope
+## Shadowing

-- Shadowing is supported - can redeclare local variables, e.g., with different mutability and/or types
+- Shadowing is supported - can redeclare variables in the same scope
+- Can be used to change the type of a variable
+- Can be used to change the mutability of a variable
+- Can be used to "modify" an immutable variable by redefining it

 ## String Formatting